SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    ◊ Are there any special considerations for defining an async function?
    ◊ It doesn't take an explicit completion handler, but can it?
    ◊ You just use 'return' to complete a async function, no need to call a completion handler

-   You can call async functions only from another async context or with the stdlib call-async-and-wait function.
-   Top-level code is implicitly async.
-   You can have an async @main function if you write it that way.
-   (To tell the full story here, you need tasks & actors.)

    Calling an async function still runs only one piece of code at a time.
    First the code before async, then the async, and then when it's done,